 Field name Required Value First Name Required User first name Last Name Required User last name Email or Username Required If you are using the Contrast's default internal directory, enter the user's email.
 If you are using an external directory, change Email to Username in the CSV, and enter usernames that match those in your external directory exactly.
-Organization UUID Required for on- premises customers Get this value from the organization's general information settings (page 608).
+Organization UUID Required for on- premises customers Get this value from the organization's general information settings (page 630).
 Organization Role Required Values can be View, Edit, Rules_admin or Admin.
-Date Format Optional The default value is the organization setting, such as $\mathtt{MM}/\mathtt{dd}/\mathtt{YYYY}$.
-Time Format Optional The default value is the organization setting, such as $\mathtt{hh} : \mathtt{mm} \ a.$ Timezone Optional The default value is the organization time zone.
+Date Format Optional The default value is the organization setting, such as $MM/dd/YYYY$.
+Time Format Optional The default value is the organization setting, such as $hh:mm$ a.
+Timezone Optional The default value is the organization time zone.
 Protect Optional The default value is Off.
 Groups Optional Values can be View, Edit, Rules Admin, Admin or custom group names.
 Format multiple group names as GroupA&&GroupB&&GroupC.
-Language Optional The default is the value configured for the organization (page 608).
+Language Optional The default is the value configured for the organization (page 630).
 System Administration Optional The default value is Off.
 Email Activation Optional If the value is None, the default is Required Password.
-Password Optional This field is required if the Email Activation field is set to false.
-Api Only Optional The default value is Off.
-Access Optional The default value is on.
+Password Optional This field is required if the Email Activation field is set to ${\tt false}.$ Api Only Optional The default value is Off.
+Access Optional The default value is On.

-3. Select the black upload icon next to Add user, then select the CSV you created.
+Select the black upload icon next to Add user, then select the CSV you created.
 Once the spreadsheet upload is in progress, you can leave the page and continue with other tasks in Contrast.
 If the upload is successful, you'll see a confirmation message that includes the number of users uploaded.
 If the upload failed, you'll see an error message that includes the source of the error in the spreadsheet.